chess-centre/platform/README.md

 amplify env pull dev
 ```

-You will now have a custom development environment! 🥳
+You will now have a development environment! 🥳

 Finally, start the project: